waynecharr/Weather_Generator/README.md

 - "initial commit" the initial commit
 - "added a function to pull the array for the latitude and longitude" - did some very simple html classes and added the pull for the api to pull latitude and longitude
 - "logged latitude and longtitude" - pulls the first result from the array for latittude and longitude
+- "logged required things to log and now need to work on html" - logged all needed parts. still need to put things in local storage.
+Now need to append results and a div
+- "added additional html elements"